pfichtner/maedle/README.md

 # maedle

-A maven plugin that transforms a maven plugin into a gradle plugin (plugin will be available soon as gradle plugin). ;-) The word "Maedle" is a contamination of maven and gradle and sounds very similar to the german word for a young girl.
+A maven plugin that transforms a maven plugin into a gradle plugin (plugin will be available soon as gradle plugin). ;-) The transformation is done in bytecode so it is independent of the programming langauge the mojo was written.
+So maedle should work for mojos written in Java, Groovy, Scala, Kotlin and any other language that compiles to JVM bytecode.
+The word "Maedle" is a contamination of maven and gradle and sounds very similar to the german word for a young girl.

 What is maedle capable of?